mattyams/arisutea-pcb-rgb/README.md

 # FR4 Plates and Case

 Additionaly I have created files for FR4 plates to be made and used with this layout.
 These can be found in the hardware folder under [FR4_Plates](https://github.com/mattyams/arisutea-pcb/tree/master/hardware/FR4_Plates).
 The plates are designed to fit with the full backspace and I have no clue if it will work on previous revisions.
-These are en route as we speak from JLCPCB and will update further once they have arrived.
+These are en route as I type this (3/7/2021) from JLCPCB and will update on their fitment and parts needed once they have arrived.

 ## Exceprts from original designer, FateNozomi: